BDS IN THE PEWS

 - Partnerships for Peace?
 An analysis of the European Commission's NGO funding under the PfP Program, NGO Monitor Report, December 18, 2008.

-- Europe's Hidden Hand: NGO Monitor study on EU funding for political NGOs in the Arab Israeli conflict
+- Europe's Hidden Hand: EU Funding for Political NGOs in the Arab-Israeli Conflict, NGO Monitor Report, April 2008

 - Minutes of Selection Committee meeting for NGO funding "in support of the Middle East peace process", (leaked document), September 29, 1999